NeuroNexa/test/rl_sar/README.md

 #### Running the RL policy on hardware

 1. Copy the trained TorchScript policy to `rl_sar/src/rl_sar/policy/titati/<YOUR_CONFIG>/` and update `config.yaml` as usual.
-2. Launch the real-time controller with the appropriate CAN interface mapping:
+2. Launch the real-time controller with the appropriate CAN interface mapping.
+Keep the vendor `titati_canfd_router` process running on the slave controller (or execute the RPC sequence manually) so that both MCU boards stay in `FORCE_DIRECT` mode while the RL policy is active:

     ```bash
     ./cmake_build/bin/rl_real_titati --can can0